The Horsepower Formula

-Both methods estimate engine horsepower from quarter-mile drag strip data.
-Vehicle weight should include the driver, passengers, fuel, and anything in the car during the run.
+When dyno torque isn't available, two empirical formulas estimate crank HP from quarter-mile data.
+Vehicle weight should include the driver, passengers, fuel, and anything else in the car during the run.

 Elapsed Time (ET) Method